codui/test_task_horand/README.md

 # Then the script sends the files from the folders to the appropriate form on the site.
 # The choice of which form to send the file to is realized by the match
-# of the first letter of the name of the folder with the image file and the letter in the name of the form
+# of the first letter of the name of the folder with the image file and the letter in the name of the form.